Featured Psychology Students

 Earning a Master of Social Work Degree from the Silberman School of Social Work at Hunter College

-"Each course I took at SJC from freshman year to senior year slowly prepared me for graduate school.
+"Each course I took at St. Joseph's University from freshman year to senior year slowly prepared me for graduate school.
 Now, I am in graduate school further preparing to be a clinical social worker.
 What I love the most about the social work profession is that it not only works to improve the lives of individuals at the micro level but also seeks to create social change and social justice for all.
 Social workers recognize that to solve social issues such as poverty, they must address the root causes of these issues.
 I continue to be inspired by what this profession has to offer and I look forward to becoming a social worker."

 Jessica Cannone ’17